christopherConcannon/readme-generator/README.md

 ## Description

-A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package

 ## Table of Contents
   * [Installation](#installation)